ECMWFCode4Earth/aq-biascorrection/README.md

   gas equation to obtain the air density at a given time step and transform the corresponding kg / kg to μg / m³.
 This process has been taken into consideration for `pm25` and `no2` variables, due to the fact that `o3` observations are given in `ppm` by the OpenAQ platform.
+Similar approach is driven.

 - Some variables [`dsrp`, `tp`, `uvb`] are accumulated during the day (i.e, the precipitation at the 24h is the sum of the other